 Most crushes don’t last long – they either dissolve or progress into a relationship.
 Research states that it takes up to four months to get over a crush (1).
 However, some crushes may last longer – even years.
 It all depends on what factors are causing infatuation and attraction.

 How long your crush lingers on your mind purely depends on you and the way you see it.
-Here are some tips that may help you get over a crush.
+The thoughts of missed opportunity as well as the impact it has on your sense of self may further make getting over a crush difficult.
+However, understand that grieving the loss of opportunity and reflecting on yourself are parts of the process.
+But, here are some tips that may help you get over a crush.

 Tips To Get Over A Crush